Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 ...
 ```

 Note down the ActiveMQ Broker TCP access point (i.e. `tcp://localhost:61616`), we will need it later when configuring the
 event application.

 It will take 5-15 minutes to start up, depending on what Docker images you already have locally.
 Make sure everything has
 started properly by accessing [http://localhost:8080/share](http://localhost:8080/share){:target="_blank"}
 and login with **admin/admin**.

 ### Prerequisites {#prereq}

 Before you start using any of the libraries in SDK 6 make sure you got the correct Java and Maven versions installed:

-Java needs to be version 17 or above:<!--FIXME: Java 17 .. more to follow-->
+Java needs to be version 17 or above:<!--FIXME: Java 17-->

 ```bash
 $ java -version